-A Morning Spent with Nature - Brooker Creek Preserve
+A Morning Spent in Nature at Tampa's Brooker Creek Nature Preserve

 I leave the education center after an offer of bug spray - "Mosquitoes hate me," I tell the two young adults in the modern wood and glass building.
 One gave me a map and let me know that a lot of the trails are under water because of our daily afternoon thunderstorms.
 For about five seconds I wish I had remembered that warning on the preserve's website.
 The trails are passable, they tell me, if I don't mind sloshing through ankle-deep water in some places.
 I look down at my purple and yellow Sauconys.
 I do mind.